smartsupp/smartsupp-sdk-websocket/docs/advanced/messages.md

 # Push Messages

-With api call `chatMessage` you can import message as history of communication with bot.
+With `chatMessage` API call you can import messages as the history of communication with the bot.

-Handover chat to agents when visitor sending message is default behaviour.
+Handover of the chat to an agent when a visitor sends a message is the default behaviour.
-With flag `preventOpenChat` you can suppress this behaviour.
+However, with the flag `preventOpenChat` you can suppress this behaviour.

-- when you pushing bot message as bot set `type: 'bot'`
+- when you send bot message set `type: 'bot'`
-- when you pushing visitor message set `preventOpenChat: true`
+- when you send visitor message set `preventOpenChat` as `true`
-- when you pushing visitor message and want handover to agents set `preventOpenChat: false`
+- when you send visitor message and want to notify agents with new chat set `preventOpenChat` as `false`

 ```typescript
 const client = sdk.createVisitorClient({